-In contrast to cytotoxic chemotherapy, these compounds are typically administered continuously and the toxicity profiles tend to differ so that DLTs may occur first after multiple cycles of therapy.
-This is of importance for the RP2D in cases where tolerability and toxicity guide dose selection, and may require alternative strategies with regard to definition of DLT and MTD.
+In contrast to cytotoxic chemotherapy, these compounds are typically administered continuously, and the toxicity profiles tend to differ so that DLTs may occur first after multiple cycles of therapy.
+This is of importance for the recommended Phase II dose (RP2D) in cases where tolerability and toxicity guide dose selection and may require alternative strategies with regard to definition of DLT and MTD.